python-programming-1/python-i-final-project-roru136/README.md

 2. It will ask you to 'Enter Ingredients'
 3. Enter the ingredients (the more you enter the better the results) 3a.
 Must enter multiple word ingredient names with an underscore (i.e. red_bell_pepper) 3b.
+Each ingredient must be a singular (instead of pickles type pickle, fennel_seeds type fennel_seed, etc) 3c.
 The ingredients should be separated by a blank space.
 4. Once all the ingredients are added, run the code.
 5. If you have a complete match it will output the title of the Recipe which you can then search for.
 If no recipe matched it will print 'You do not have enough ingredients'